 Using the find APIs and immediate mode#

 MIOpen contains several convolution algorithms for each stage of training or inference.
-Prior to MIOpen version 2.0, you had to call find methods in order generate a set of applicable algorithms.
+Prior to MIOpen version 2.0, you had to call find methods to generate a set of applicable algorithms.

 Here’s a typical workflow for the find stage: